apathetic-tools/zipbundler/docs/configuration.md

 - `respect_gitignore`: If `true`, respect `.gitignore` patterns when selecting files (default: `true`).
 Can be overridden with CLI flags `--gitignore` or `--no-gitignore`.

 #### `metadata` (optional)
-Metadata included in the zip file.
+Metadata included in the zip file's PKG-INFO.

 ```jsonc
 {